iden3/docs/mkdocs/docs/protocol/spec-v2.md

 <div align="center"><span style="font-size: 17px;"></div>
 </div>

+> The Global Identities State Tree doesn't replace the V1 Identity State Tree!
+The output of the State Transition function is *only* to update the Identity State Tree.
+The update of the GIST is the only extra step executed inside the contract after the State Transition is executed

 ## Auth V2

+New authorization circuit based on profiles!
+It allows you to hide your actual Identifier and show a different one!
+Profile ID

+Based on the GIST you can prove that your latest state is something!
+While we can hide our identifier and our state when proving it.
+By mixing it with profiles, we can hide our actual identifiers and only display our profile!

-> The Global Identities State Tree doesn't replace the V1 Identity State Tree.
+> The Global Identities State Tree doesn't replace the V1 Identity State Tree!